FAQS

 Have questions about what it’s like to work together?
 Check out these frequently asked questions.
 If you don’t see your question here, click here to get in touch.

-• I am currently an out-of network provider.
 If there is a PPO are on your insurance card, your insurance plan may provide coverage for out-of-network services.
 If so, most of my services meet requirements to provide you with a receipt to submit for reimbursement.
 I am happy to talk with you more about this option.
 Please see the FAQ regarding OON benefits.

 • If you look on your health insurance card and see a PPO listed, it means you have out of network (OON) benefits.
 This is great!
 This means you will pay for the sessions up front.
 I will then give you a monthly superbill to submit to your insurance for reimbursement for a percentage of the cost.
 The percentage is based on your insurance.